-- Locker rooms and restroom areas.
-The use of telecommunication devices in locker rooms and restroom areas at any time while at school or at a school-related or school-sponsored event is strictly prohibited. - Afterschool use.
+- Afterschool use.
 When attending afterschool activities, telecommunication devices must be in the "silent" mode inside the venue of an afterschool activity held indoors (i.e. basketball game, theater arts production, choir or band concert, carnival, etc.).
 Students must go into a foyer or outside prior to using a telecommunication device at an indoor afterschool event such as a fine arts event and other types of assembly in which common courtesy dictates that talking is prohibited. - Responsibility.
 If a student brings a telecommunication device to school, it is the student's responsibility to keep the item secure.
 The school will not be responsible for telecommunication devices that are damaged, lost or stolen; however, as with other personal property brought to school, administrators will conduct investigations as time permits in an effort to recover lost/stolen items or to determine the person(s) responsible for damages, and will assess discipline as appropriate. - School Emergencies and Safety Restrictions.
 Ensuring that school officials, law enforcement officers and other emergency agencies will have adequate means of communication during an emergency is of utmost importance to the safety of all students.
 Therefore, students are asked to turn off telecommunication devices and to not make phone calls or send/receive text messages during an emergency situation that occurs at school until the crisis stage is over unless they are instructed to do so by a staff member or an emergency responder.
 Students will participate in emergency drills to prepare for these situations.
 (Parents are asked to refrain from making calls to the school since there are only a few phone lines into the school, and these phone lines are strategic in communicating with emergency responders.
 In addition, parents are asked to refrain from calling telecommunication devices or sending text messages to keep the airwave frequencies open for emergency responders.
-As soon as feasible, school personnel will allow students to make phone calls to parents.) - State or Major Assessments.
+As soon as feasible, school personnel will allow students to make phone calls to parents.)

+- State or Major Assessments.
 Violation of the telecommunication device guidelines during the administration of any state or major course assessment may result in an invalid assessment and/or will be regarded as cheating.
-The student's test will be invalidated with appropriate disciplinary action assessed. - Noncompliance.
-The following will occur when a student is not in compliance with the guidelines: - The telecommunication device will be confiscated for the remainder of the class period. - The student who violates the telecommunication device guidelines will be assessed a disciplinary consequence at Level I for first and second offense(s) and at Level II for third and subsequent offense(s) as outlined in the Discipline Management Plan and Student Code of Conduct.
-(Note: Participation in many extracurricular organizations is impacted by Level II and Level III offenses, as well as semester exam exemptions at the high school level.
-Please review organizational guidelines and understand the ramifications that may occur due to noncompliance.) - Failure to relinquish a telecommunication device when asked to do so will result in escalated disciplinary consequences for noncompliance.
+The student's test will be invalidated with appropriate disciplinary action assessed. - Use in Restroom and Locker Room.
+Telecommunication use is prohibited at all times in these areas. - Noncompliance.
+The following will occur when a student is not in compliance with the guidelines:

+• The student who violates the telecommunication device